abmu/comp29-project/simulation/README.md

 - CJ\_(Y)\_(N/E/S/W)B_(Z) -> Connecting Junction Y, N/E/S/W Bound Lane Z

+## Random Notes
+Press 'F10' in netedit and ensure the 'lefthand' options is set to true Press 'F9' in netedit, go to 'Junctions', and click 'Show link tls index'

 ## Dependencies
 Before you begin, ensure you have Simulation of Urban MObility (SUMO) installed.